 Veterinary student welfare, support and professionalism

-Julia Kydd is a Lecturer in Applied Immunology and is one of the Senior Tutors within the School of Veterinary Medicine and Science with responsibility for supporting postgraduate students.
-She holds… read more
+Julia Kydd is an Assistant Professor in Applied Immunology and was a Senior Tutor within the School of Veterinary Medicine and Science with responsibility for supporting undergraduate and… read more

 See the Animal Infection and Immunity web page for more information on virus research within SVMS.

-Julia Kydd is a Lecturer in Applied Immunology and is one of the Senior Tutors within the School of Veterinary Medicine and Science with responsibility for supporting postgraduate students.
+Julia Kydd is an Assistant Professor in Applied Immunology and was a Senior Tutor within the School of Veterinary Medicine and Science with responsibility for supporting undergraduate and postgraduate students from 2006-2018.
 She holds a Postgraduate Certificate in Higher Education and is a Senior Fellow of the Higher Education Academy.
 Her teaching responsibilities include working as a lecturer, examiner, practical demonstrator and facilitator, mainly in first and second year modules including:

 Animal Health and Welfare 1: equine husbandry